rsnodgrass/ag2-persona/README.md

 agent = Agent(
     role="Climate Scientist",
-    goal="Analyze climate data and predict weather patterns", backstory="You are a climate scientist with expertise in atmospheric modeling", verbose=True
+    goal="Analyze climate data and predict weather patterns", backstory="You are a climate scientist with expertise in atmospheric modeling" )
-)
 ```